 Hello!
 I'm glad you made it to my website.
 I'd like to tell you a little about my education, training, clinical experience, and counseling style so you can see for yourself if I would be a good fit for your therapy needs.

 In 2014, I graduated with my Ph.D. in Counseling Psychology from the University of Kansas.
 Prior to that, I obtained my Masters in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University.
 (As a California native, I sure am happy to be back on the west coast!)

-On a personal note, I am a lesbian cisgender female, and as a white woman, I experience white privilege.
-I believe in the importance of improving racial justice and I am working to be anti-racist.
+On a personal note, I am a neurotypical, able-bodied, cisgender lesbian woman.
+I am caucasian and benefit from white privilege.
+I believe in the importance of improving racial justice and I am working to be anti-racist in my practice and life.
 I am married with two children (who help me remember what is important in life).
 I enjoy baking cupcakes, putting IKEA furniture together, and looking up Pinterest projects.
 I hope this information has helped you decide if I would be the right psychologist for you!